 As a second lieutenant, he was sent to Schofield Barracks, arriving in Hawaii on May 30, 1929, where he was in charge of training boxers for the 19th Infantry.
 On March 26, 1931, he was promoted to First Lieutenant and on March 31, transferred to Ft.
 Benning, Georgia, to attend infantry school and sailed from Hawaii on June 9.
 In 1932, he took an Officers’ Course in tanks and later taught at the school at Ft.
 Benning.

 On April 30, 1933, he was transferred to Ft.
 Snelling, Minnesota, and assigned to the Sixth Tank Battalion.
 He was promoted on March 31, 1936, to captain.
-He was next stationed, transferred to Vancouver Barracks, Washington, on March 12, 1939.
+He was next stationed and transferred to Vancouver Barracks, Washington, on March 12, 1939.
 On February 10, 1941, he was promoted to major and sent to Fort Lewis, Washington, as an officer with Company G, 7th Infantry Division, until he was transferred to the 194th Tank Battalion because of his experience of teaching engine and chassis at the tank school at Ft.
 Knox.

 On December 25, 1941, Smyth was transferred to the Provisional Tank Group replacing Lt.
 Col. Ross B. Smith who functioned as its Executive Officer and assumed his duties.
 In February 1942, Smyth was promoted to Lieutenant Colonel.
 The Filipino and American troops fought the Japanese slowly losing ground.
 By March, they had fought to a standstill.
 It was at this time that the Japanese brought fresh troops into the battle and launched an all-out offensive.

 It was at 10:00 P.M. that the decision was made to send a jeep – under a white flag – behind enemy lines to negotiate terms of surrender.
 The problem soon became that no white cloth could be found.
-A truck driver for the tank group realized that he had bedding buried in the back of his truck and searched for it.
+A truck driver, for A Co., 192nd, realized that he had bedding buried in the back of his truck and searched for it.
 The bedding became the “white flags” that were flown on the jeeps.
 At 11:40 P.M., the ammunition dumps were destroyed.
-At midnight Companies B and D, 192nd, and A Company received an order from Gen. Weaver to stand down.
+At midnight Companies B and D, and A Company, 194th, received an order from Gen. Weaver to stand down.